 More sustainable care.
 More meaningful connection.

-Finding a therapist can be hard and staying with one long enough to build trust and see real progress can be even harder.
+Finding the right therapist can be hard and staying with one long enough to build trust and see real progress can be even harder.
 Many clients have experienced the frustration of starting over again and again due to burnout, turnover, or rigid systems that don’t serve either therapist or client.

 At the Playhouse Collective, we’ve built something different.

-We’re a group of independent therapists who choose to work together- not in a clinic, not under a group practice, but in a collective model that honors both autonomy and community.
+We’re a group of independent therapists who choose to work together- not in a clinic or a group practice, but in a collective model that honors both autonomy and community.
 Each of us runs our own business, which allows us to work sustainably, avoid burnout, and stay deeply connected to our clients and our purpose.
+In our collective, 100% of your therapy fees go toward supporting your therapist and their small business.
+The benefits of this are explained further in our FAQs below but at the minimum this means:

 • You won’t get reassigned or passed around.